 - Reference – Transaction reference i.e. EFT123456.

-Saasu provides you the capability to import your merchant or personal PayPal statements.
-Before importing the statement, you need to setup an Account which is flagged as a bank account using the checkbox.
+Import your merchant or personal PayPal statements.
+First setup an Account which is flagged as a bank account using the checkbox.
 This represents your PayPal account in Saasu.

 Getting your PayPal data file

-Note: Saasu only supports importing transaction in your base currency from PayPal at present.
+Note: Saasu only supports importing transaction in AUD from PayPal at present.
 You will need to filter out and remove foreign currency transactions from your file.

 Setting up a Bank Account for PayPal